splieseis/simon-os-portfolio/THEMING.md

 # Theming Guide

-SimonOS supports a flexible theming system that allows you to customize colors, backgrounds, icons, and more.
+SimonOS Portfolio supports a flexible theming system that allows you to customize colors, backgrounds, icons, and more.
 This guide explains how to use and create themes.

 ## Quick Start